Makoto Sakurai facts for kids

 Sakurai held a public debate with Osaka mayor Tōru Hashimoto on October 20, 2014, regarding hate speech.
 The meeting lasted for only eight minutes, as Hashimoto ultimately left the stage along with his security detail after intense shouting and insulting from both sides.

-On November 11, 2014, Sakurai announced that he will step down as leader of the Zaitokukai and leave the group on the 30th of the same month.
+On November 11, 2014, Sakurai announced that he would step down as leader of the Zaitokukai and leave the group on the 30th of the same month.

 Politics